How to Define and Set Up Project Milestones for Success

 |-> Your deliverable will be the actual ebook while the milestone will be achieved as soon as you finish the draft.||-> Your milestones will be winning the group stages, quarter-final, semifinal, and the final game.||-> Milestones, on the other hand, require no time or resources.
 They are just indicators that tell how much progress your project has made.|

 After completing the planning steps and coming up with the work breakdown structure and the project timeline.
-It’s time for you to create milestones in your project.
+It’s time for you to create and set milestones in your project.
 There are certain parameters you should be careful about when selecting milestones for your project.
-Some of the important are the following:

 1. Frequency and timing

 Too much of anything becomes bad eventually.
 Project milestones are a great motivation tool but you should be careful not to overuse them.
 Celebrating every small thing as a milestone will distract your team and reduce their productivity.
 Also, your client will not appreciate receiving milestone updates for every small progress.

 While placing milestones too close is not beneficial, placing them too far apart is also useless.
 The main point of having milestones for your team is to keep them motivated and use the momentum boost to keep the ball rolling.
 If the milestones are too far apart, your team will naturally lose their drive.

 –> Thinking about how to manage your self-organizing teams?
 Here’s the list of productivity hacks to help you better manage remote work.

 Project milestones indicate the key deliverables and should be readily available to everyone involved in the project.
 It’s the project manager’s responsibility to incorporate the key milestones in all the documentation and timelines so everyone has a clear idea.